katebrighteyes/jetson_ros_melodic/starter/readme.md

 **********************
-if your usb camera is /dev/video1 go to 70 line of this page.
+if your usb camera is /dev/video1 go to 54 line of this page.
 **********************

 cd ..

-sudo apt-get install ros-melodic-camera-info-manager
+sudo apt-get install ros-melodic-camera-info-manager libavcodec-dev libswscale-dev -y

-sudo apt install libavcodec-dev

-sudo apt install libswscale-dev

 catkin_make